shred/acme4j/src/site/markdown/provider.md

 To do so, override the `createHttpConnector()` method of `AbstractAcmeProvider` and return a subclassed `HttpConnector` class that modifies the `HttpURLConnection` as required.

-The source code of the [_Let's Encrypt_ provider](./apidocs/org/shredzone/acme4j/provider/letsencrypt/package-summary.html) gives an example of how to do that.

 ## Individual Challenges

 If your ACME server provides challenges that are not specified in the ACME protocol, there should be an own `Challenge` implementation for each of your challenge, by extending the [`Challenge`](./apidocs/org/shredzone/acme4j/challenge/Challenge.html) class.